GTG4K/GTG4K/README.md

 # Hello 👋 I'm Giorgi Tarkhnishvili 😋

 - 👨🏼‍🎓 I'm a student from Georgia, currently Interested in Web-development, especially on the Front-end.
-- ✨ I've made multiple Front-end projects with the Vanilla HTML, CSS and JS approach, as well as the Vue.js Framework.
+- ✨ I've made multiple Front-end projects with the Vanilla HTML, CSS and JS approach, as well as React and Vue.js Frameworks.
 - 🖥 Additionally I've worked on some Back-end projects using the python, C# and php languages.

 ## ⚙ Languages and Tools I've worked with